waelhabbal/text-grab/README.md

 ## Installation

-1. **Via VS Code Marketplace** (after publishing):
+1. **Via VS Code Marketplace**:

    - Search for "Text Grab" in the Extensions view (`Ctrl+Shift+X` or `Cmd+Shift+X` on macOS).
    - Click "Install".

 2. **Manual Installation**:

    - In VS Code, go to the Extensions view, click the `...` menu, and select "Install from VSIX".
    - Select the downloaded `.vsix` file.

 ## Usage